Diabetes Mellitus (DM) in Children and Adolescents

 The diagnosis of diabetes is a two-part process.
 Doctors first determine whether children have diabetes and then determine the type.
 Children who appear to have complications also have other testing.

 Doctors suspect diabetes when children have typical symptoms or when a urine test done during a routine physical examination reveals glucose.
 The diagnosis is confirmed by measurement of the blood glucose level.
 Blood glucose levels can be measured in the morning before children eat (called the fasting glucose level) or without regard to meals (called the random glucose level).
 Children are considered to have diabetes if they have both typical symptoms of diabetes and a high blood glucose level.
-A fasting glucose level of 126 milligrams per deciliter (mg/dL) or more is considered high, but a random glucose level is not considered high unless it is 200 milligrams per deciliter (mg/dL) or higher.
+If the fasting glucose level is 126 milligrams per deciliter (mg/dL—7.0 mmol/L) or higher on 2 different occasions, children have diabetes.
+If the random glucose level is 200 mg/dL (11.1 mmol/L) or higher, children have diabetes.

 Another kind of blood test called an oral glucose tolerance test may be done in children who have no symptoms or whose symptoms are mild or not typical.
 In this test, children fast, have a blood sample taken to determine the fasting glucose level, and then drink a special solution containing a large amount of glucose.
 Doctors then measure blood glucose levels 2 hours later.
-If the level is 200 milligrams per deciliter (mg/dL) or higher, children are considered to have diabetes.
+If the level is 200 mg/dL (11.1 mmol/L) or higher, children are considered to have diabetes.
 This test is similar to the test that pregnant women have to look for gestational diabetes.

 Children who are diagnosed with type 2 diabetes have blood tests to determine how their liver and kidneys are functioning and urine tests.
 At diagnosis, children who have type 2 diabetes are also tested for other problems, such as high blood pressure, high blood levels of lipids (fats), and fatty liver, because these problems are common among children with type 2 diabetes.
 Other tests are done depending on symptoms.
 For example, children with daytime sleepiness who snore are tested for obstructive sleep apnea and girls who are hairy and have acne or menstrual irregularities are tested for polycystic ovary syndrome.